Mttbnchtt/geometry_subjects_overlap/README.md

 |physics                  |  18     |     20             |     13                     |    19    |  16   |    11                |    26         |         |

-This analysis is surely imperfect (one could discuss the grouping of the texts, their selection, and many other things).
-Nevertheless, it is interesting to observe that words from number theory indexes appears most often in texts about other subjects.
+This analysis is imperfect (one could discuss the grouping of the texts, their selection, and many other things).
+Nevertheless, it is interesting to observe that words from indexes of number theory books appears most often in texts about other subjects.
 Geometry is a (somewhat distant) second when one considers other mathematical subjects and comes in the third place otherwise.

 Though I will not elaborate here, concerning the roles of numbers and geometry in mathematics I want to remind the following passages:
 1. "The integer numbers are the source of all mathematics" (H. Minkowski, _Diophantische Approximationen_, 1906 p.
 V)